Black Friday: Can We Ethically Participate in a Consumer Holiday?

 However, we believe that there are ways to ethically participate in Black Friday, which, yes, glorifies capitalism and consumer culture, but also offers an opportunity to consciously purchase necessities or gifts for loved ones.
 We also recognize that this is the only time of year when many of us can afford to splurge on a bigger-ticket item or a rare luxury, and we don’t think anyone should feel guilty about that.

 End-of-year consumer holidays can also be a great opportunity to support local businesses, independent artists, or slow-production brands.
-Black Friday and other retail holidays can be joyous moments for shoppers and businesses alike, as long as both parties go into the season with a sustainable mindset.
+Black Friday and other retail holidays can be practical moments for shoppers and businesses alike, as long as both parties go into the season with a sustainable mindset.

 A few ways you can work to consciously and ethically participate are to: